COVID-19 Information for Residents

 *On-campus housing includes students with a housing license agreement through SDSU.
 It does not include students in SDSU-affiliated housing.

-Step 1: The student is tested for COVID-19.
+Step 1: All students must continue to report their positive COVID-19 test to SDSU.
 If tested at SDSU, the results are typically ready within 1-2 days.
-If not tested at SDSU, the student should report their positive test within 2 hours to the university by completing the COVID-19 Reporting Form.
+If not tested at SDSU, the student should report their positive test within 2 hours of receipt.

-Step 2: The student is notified of their positive COVID-19 test by SDSU or by their off-campus medical provider.
-Following the positive test result, the student is contacted by an SDSU assessment and response team member to help understand onset of symptoms, assist with notification of close contacts as needed and to advise on the length of isolation.
+Step 2: Following the positive test result, the student is contacted by a COVID Assessment and Response team member to help understand onset of symptoms and assist with notification of close contacts as needed.